Juneteenth: Celebrations and traditions

-Observance today is primarily in local celebrations.
+Modern observance is primarily in local celebrations.
 In many places, Juneteenth has become a multicultural holiday.
-Traditions include public readings of the Emancipation Proclamation, singing traditional songs such as "Swing Low, Sweet Chariot" and "Lift Every Voice and Sing", and reading of works by noted African-American writers, such as Ralph Ellison and Maya Angelou.
-Celebrations include picnics, rodeos, street fairs, cookouts, family reunions, park parties, historical reenactments, blues festivals and Miss Juneteenth contests.
-Red food and drinks are traditional during the celebrations, including red velvet cake and strawberry soda, with red meant to represent resilience and joy.
-The Mascogos, the descendants of Black Seminoles who have resided in Coahuila since 1852, also celebrate Juneteenth.
+Traditions include public readings of the Emancipation Proclamation which promised freedom, singing traditional songs such as "Swing Low, Sweet Chariot" and "Lift Every Voice and Sing", and reading of works by noted African-American writers, such as Ralph Ellison and Maya Angelou.
+Celebrations include picnics, rodeos, street fairs, cookouts, family reunions, park parties, historical reenactments, blues festivals, and Miss Juneteenth contests.
+Red food and drinks are traditionally served during the celebrations, including red velvet cake and strawberry soda, with red meant to represent resilience and joy.

 Juneteenth celebrations often include lectures and exhibitions on African-American culture.
-The modern holiday places much emphasis upon teaching about African-American heritage.
-Karen M. Thomas wrote in Emerge that "community leaders have latched on to [Juneteenth] to help instill a sense of heritage and pride in black youth".
+The modern holiday places much emphasis on teaching about African-American heritage.
+Karen M. Thomas writes in Emerge that "community leaders have latched on to [Juneteenth] to help instill a sense of heritage and pride in black youth."
 Celebrations are commonly accompanied by voter registration efforts, the performing of plays, and retelling stories.
-The holiday is also a celebration of soul food and other food with African-American influences.
-In Tourism Review International, Anne Donovan and Karen DeBres write that "Barbecue is the centerpiece of most Juneteenth celebrations".
+The holiday is also a celebration of soul food and other cuisine with African-American influences.
+In Tourism Review International, Anne Donovan and Karen DeBres write that "Barbecue is the centerpiece of most Juneteenth celebrations."
+Major news networks host specials and marathons on national outlets featuring prominent Black voices.

+The Black Seminoles of Nacimiento in Mexico hold a festival and reunion known as el Día de los Negros on June 19.

+Many former British colonies celebrate Emancipation Day on August 1, commemorating the Slavery Abolition Act 1833.

+Since 2021, the United Nations has designated August 31 as the International Day for People of African Descent.

 History

-President Abraham Lincoln issued the Emancipation Proclamation on January 1, 1863, freeing the slaves in Texas and all the rebellious parts of Southern secessionist states of the Confederacy.
+On September 22, 1862, President Abraham Lincoln announced that the Emancipation Proclamation would go into effect on January 1, 1863, promising freedom to enslaved people in all of the rebellious parts of Southern states of the Confederacy including Texas.
 Enforcement of the Proclamation generally relied upon the advance of Union troops.
-Texas, as the most remote state of the former Confederacy, had seen an expansion of slavery and had a low presence of Union troops as the American Civil War ended; thus, enforcement there had been slow and inconsistent prior to Granger's order.
-Although the Emancipation Proclamation declared an end to slavery in the Confederate States, it did not end slavery in states that remained in the Union.
-For a short while after the fall of the Confederacy, slavery remained legal in two of the Union border statesDelaware and Kentucky.
-Those slaves were freed with the ratification of the Thirteenth Amendment to the Constitution, which abolished chattel slavery nationwide on December 6, 1865.
-The last slaves present in the continental United States were freed when those held by the Choctaw, who had sided with the Confederacy, were released in 1866.
+Texas, as the most remote state of the former Confederacy, had seen an expansion of slavery because the presence of Union troops was low as the American Civil War ended; thus, the enforcement of the Emancipation Proclamation had been slow and inconsistent there prior to Granger's order.
+In all June 19, 1865, was 900 days after the Emancipation Proclamation went into effect, 71 days after Robert E. Lee surrendered to the Union on April 9, 1865, and 24 days after the disbanding of the Confederate military department covering Texas on May 26, 1865.